Seirdy/seirdy.one/content/posts/website-best-practices.md

 Sorry, that was a lot of jargon for a single paragraph.
 Unfortunately, describing those terms is out of scope for this post.
 If you'd like to dive down this rabbit hole, read about the "Semantic Web".

-Some reading-mode implementations also support [DPUB-ARIA](https://www.w3.org/TR/dpub-aria-1.1/), but I'd caution against using ARIA when POSH is sufficient: "bad ARIA" can be far more harmful to screen readers than "no ARIA".
+Some reading-mode implemen&shy;tations also support [DPUB-ARIA](https://www.w3.org/TR/dpub-aria-1.1/), but I'd caution against using ARIA when POSH is sufficient: "bad ARIA" can be far more harmful to screen readers than "no ARIA".
 Only use ARIA to fill in gaps left by POSH.

 Again: avoid catering to non-standard implemen&shy;tations' quirks, especially undocumented proprietary ones.
 Let's not repeat the history of the [browser wars](https://en.wikipedia.org/wiki/Browser_wars).
-Remember that some implementations have bugs; consider reporting issues when one arises.
+Remember that some implemen&shy;tations have bugs; consider reporting issues when one arises.
 More information about standard and non-standard behavior of reading modes is in the article <cite>[Web Reading Mode: The non-standard rendering mode](https://www.ctrl.blog/entry/browser-reading-mode-parsers.html)</cite> by {{<indieweb-person first-name="Daniel" last-name="Aleksandersen" url="https://www.daniel.priv.no/">}}.

 Reading modes aren't the only non-browser user agents out there.
 Plain-text feed readers and link previewers are some other options.
 I singled out reading modes because of their widespread adoption and value.
 Decide which other kinds of agents are important to you (if any), and see if they expose a hole in your semantics.